-China still blocking EU visit to Uighur 'genocide' region
+China still blocking EU visit to Uighur 'genocide' zone

-China is refusing to let EU diplomats conduct a "meaningful" visit to its Xinjiang province, while claiming new EU sanctions over its persecution of the Uighur minority there are based on "lies".
+China is refusing to let EU diplomats conduct a "meaningful" visit to its Xinjiang province, while saying new EU sanctions over its persecution of the Uighur minority there are based on "lies".

 The fact-finding trip, by EU ambassadors in Beijing, has been under discussion since 2019 and was put on hold last year due to the pandemic.